The Hospital Stay

 - For especially nervous cats, we can provide a privacy curtain and/or a hiding box.

-- We can also use Feliway, a feline pheromone, which has a calming affect for most cats.
+- We also use Feliway in our ward, a feline pheromone diffuser, which has a calming effect for most cats.

 - Fresh food and water are available at all times.
 Please inform us of any likes or dislikes or special dietary needs that your cat may have, so we can make their stay as comfortable as possible.

-- No personal items are allowed to be with your cat, but rest assured that we do provide blankets and/or a bed.
+- No personal items are allowed to be with your cat in the ward, but rest assured that we do provide blankets and/or a bed.
 Your cat will tell us what they prefer.

 - We also offer safe anti-anxiety medications for your cat daily.